 While you may save money upfront with used solar equipment, the long-term implications likely aren’t worth it – you’ll probably lose out on efficiency and warranty coverage, you could have damaged equipment that impacts performance, and you’ll likely have to repair or replace things sooner than if you install new equipment.

 Outfit your home with the perfect solar setup

-If you are looking to install a solar system on your roof, as a carport, or as a ground mount system, buying used solar panels can cause more problems than they solve.
-Fortunately, on the EnergySage Solar Marketplace, you can solicit quotes from verified installers at competitive prices.
-If finding the lowest price for solar is your priority, simply make a note on your account that you are looking for inexpensive options, and installers will know to tailor their quotes to your preference.
+If you’re looking to install a solar system on your roof, as a carport, or as a ground mount system, buying used solar panels often creates more problems than it solves.
+Fortunately, on the EnergySage Marketplace, you easily get quotes for new systems from verified installers at competitive prices.
+If finding the lowest price for solar is your priority, make a note in your account that you’re looking for inexpensive options so installers can tailor their quotes to your preference.